Seahawks Surprise: Comparing surprise seasons in Seattle sports history

 - Taylor Rapp announces he will enter 2019 NFL draft, forgoing his senior season at Washington

-Still, if the Seahawks weren’t surprised, many others were, such as Nate Davis from USA Today, who predicted before the season Seattle would go 4-12, writing Richard Sherman had “nailed it’’ in saying that the Seahawks had lost their way.
+Still, if the Seahawks weren’t surprised, many others were, such as Nate Davis from USA Today, who predicted before the season that Seattle would go 4-12, writing Richard Sherman had “nailed it’’ in saying that the Seahawks had lost their way.

 Or the many who held the general consensus view that Seattle would finish third in the NFC West behind the Rams and the emerging 49ers.

-We now know that didn’t happen, with Seattle standing as one of just 12 teams remaining as the regular season ends, heading to Dallas Saturday for a Wild Card playoff game.
+We now know that didn’t happen.
+With the regular season behind us, Seattle stands as one of just 12 teams remaining and the Seahawks head to Dallas on Saturday for a wild-card playoff game.

-It also wasn’t a surprise to Seahawks quarterback Russell (“Why not us?”)
+It’s not a surprise to Seahawks quarterback Russell (“Why not us?”)
 Wilson, who has known almost nothing but success during his Seahawks career — he’s the first quarterback in NFL history to have a winning record in each of his first seven seasons.

-But Wilson said this week this team is among his favorites for the way it shook off low expectations to find itself again in the playoffs.
+But Wilson said this week that this team is among his favorites for the way it shook off low expectations to find itself again in the playoffs.

 “The great thing about this team is the fact that everybody was telling us we couldn’t,’’ Wilson said.
 “I think that it shows the will of this team.
 It shows the heart of this team and it shows the mindset of this team to be able to think the way that you want to think.’’

-Which got us to thinking something else, as well — where do the 2018 Seahawks rank among the surprise teams in Seattle’s major professional sports history?
+Which got us to thinking something else, as well: Where do the 2018 Seahawks rank among the surprise teams in Seattle’s major professional sports history?

 Here’s one man’s rating, open to debate, if not subject to immediate change.